Religious-J/Benchmark-test/README.md

 ## Using script

-In order to easily obtain the theoretical merit of the HPL.dat parameters, you can easily use a script to complete it.
+In order to easily obtain the theoretical merit of the HPL.dat parameters, you can easily use `./run.sh` script to complete it.

-Before using scirpt, python environment dependencies need to be installed.
+Before using the scirpt, python environment dependencies need to be installed.

 ```sh
 pip install py-cpuinfo